GonzaloArielRossi/sample-bucket/README.md

 Both the "testimonials" and "featured in" sections of this site are 100% ficticial.
 The artists and companies mentioned are not related to this website and are meant solely as examples.

-The samples are not of my composition, and are Royalty Free.
+The samples are not of my composition, and are Royalty Free (Cymatics - Trap Starter Pack).

+All product images are made by me.